List of chics: Checkout chic

 Referring to fashion ranges promoted by major supermarkets: "Tesco has stepped up its 'checkout chic' war with Asda by launching a design-led range of clothes to tempt female shoppers".
 Cheap chic was used in a similar sense, though more in terms of the comparison between prices at supermarkets and those of leading fashion houses: "You can achieve this season's look just by visiting your local supermarket".

 Chelsea chic

 Used by the Sunday Times ("The Sloane gets a sexy revamp") for fashionable trends among well-heeled "Sloane Rangers" (a portmanteau term coined in 1975 by Peter York, style editor of Harpers & Queen, from Sloane Square and the 1950s TV series The Lone Ranger) in the Chelsea area of south west London.

 Communist chic

-"Communist chic" are elements of popular culture such as fashion and commodities based on communist symbols and other things associated with Communism.
+"Communist chic", or "Chekist chic" are elements of popular culture such as fashion and commodities based on communist symbols and other things associated with Communism.
 A typical example is T-shirts and other memorabilia with Alberto Korda's iconic photo of Che Guevara.

-Cycle chic
+Eco chic

-To be well dressed and smart in everyday clothes whilst cycling for ordinary journeys.
+Eco chic means the use of eco-friendly textiles, such as organic cotton, silk and hemp, and also reconstructed clothing.

-Eco Chic
+Gangster chic

-Eco Chic means the use of eco-friendly textiles, such as organic cotton, silk and hemp, and also reconstructed clothing.
+Gangster chic varies from prohibition era gangsters such as fedoras etc and high ranking cartels.